MarshP/dcss-morgue-analyser/test/test-data/dcssma-analysis.txt

 ### Runes ###

-You obtained at least a single rune on 2 ocassions, and averaged 2.5 runes per game
+You obtained at least a single rune on 2 ocassions; that's once every 1.5 games.

+You obtained three runes on 1 ocassions; that's once every 3.0 games.

 ## Gold ##